marlon-sousa/EnhancedDictionaries/README.md

 # Contributing and translating

-If you want to contribute or translate this addon, please access the [project repository](https://github.com/marlon-sousa/EnhancedDictionaries) and find instructions on the contributing.md in the english documentation directory
+If you want to contribute or translate this addon, please access the [project repository](https://github.com/marlon-sousa/EnhancedDictionaries) and find instructions on the contributing.md in the english documentation directory.

+## Contributors

+Special thanks to

+*  Thiago Seus - Brazilian Portuguese translation
+* Ângelo Miguel Abrantes - Portuguese translation
+* Rémy Ruiz - French translation
+* Rémy Ruiz - Spanish translation